MouseLand/suite2p/README.md

 ~~~~
 If you choose this path, you will need to "(source) activate suite2p" every time you use suite2p.
 Omit the "source" on Windows.

-If you are on Yosemite Mac OS, PyQt won't run, and you won't be able to install suite2p.
+If you are on Yosemite Mac OS, PyQt doesn't work, and you won't be able to install suite2p.
 More recent versions of Mac OS work.

 ### Dependencies
 suite2p relies on the following packages (which are automatically installed with pip if missing):